SimpleITK/CommentSpellCheck/README.md

 ![python testing](https://github.com/SimpleITK/CommentSpellCheck/actions/workflows/python-app.yml/badge.svg)

-A script that automatically spell checks the comments of a code base.
-It is intended to be run on the SimpleITK and ITK code bases.
+The CommentSpellCheck (CSC) package provides a script that automatically spell checks the comments of a code base.
+It was originally developed to be run on the SimpleITK and ITK code bases.

 Here is how it is typically run: